 Including a comma before like or such as indicates that the lists are nonessential.
 They elaborate on the sentence’s points, but removing them does not change or confuse the sentence’s structure or meaning.
 The sentence can stand on its own with or without the information offset by commas, so it does require commas.

 - Some sea creatures, such as hermit crabs, shed their shells and find new ones to live in.

 - Traditional baby colors, like pastel pink or blue, are the best choices to decorate a nursery.

 Should You Use a Colon?

 It may seem like you should use a colon after such as instead of a comma.
-You don’t need to include a colon because the term such as already establishes that a list is coming next.
-A colon is only appropriate after a phrase like including the following, which comes after an independent clause.
+You don’t need to include a colon because the phrase already establishes that a list is coming next.
+A colon is only appropriate after a phrase like "including the following," which comes after an independent clause.

 Want to clear up more grammar issues?
 Get more sophisticated by learning how to use i.e. and e.g. when clarifying a point.
 You can also find out when etc. and et al are appropriate in a sentence with an informative article.
 Grammar is a powerful tool — but you have to know how to use it!